1 Ton Studios

 Do you know how many jazz musicians it takes to change a light bulb?

-A. No big daddy, but put some bread in my jar and I'll fake a few bars for you.
+A. No mama, but put some bread in my jar and I'll fake a few bars for you.

 What’s the difference between a pregnant woman and a light bulb?